arorahallmundar/arorahallmundar.github.io/index.markdown

 ##  Conclusion

-Vehicle thefts in San Francisco have **changed dramatically over the past 20 years**.
+Vehicle thefts in San Francisco have changed dramatically over the past 20 years.
 This short data story shows:

 -  A *major decline* in thefts from 2003 to 2014